 EGGs (to measure the rhythm of stomach contractions by placing electrodes over the abdomen) were done on these trial participants.
 The first EGG was done after taking 1000 mg. of ginger root and then administering them with intravenous glucose to increase the sugar levels to 250 to 290 mg./dl.
-The second EGG was done after taking misoprostal, a substance to disrupt the the normal rhythm of the stomach.
-The third and fourth EGG were done after participants were given placebo followed by the same administration of glucose and misoprostal.
+The second EGG was done after taking misoprostol, a substance to disrupt the normal rhythm of the stomach.
+The third and fourth EGG were done after participants were given placebo followed by the same administration of glucose and misoprostol.
 All these EGGs were analyzed for changes in normal stomach rhythm and rate of stomach emptying.

 The results from this test proved that ginger helped reduce the disruptive effect of blood sugar on stomach rhythm and helped maintain a normal rate of stomach emptying.
 When the placebo was taken, the stomach rhythm and contractions increased.
-The same results were observed after taking misoprostal.
+The same results were observed after taking misoprostol.
 The results proved that ginger root helped to prevent abnormalities in stomach rhythm and emptying that could lead to constipation, heartburn, and ulceration in some individuals.

 The above study was done on healthy adults.
 High blood sugar levels are known to cause stomach ailments.
 Ginger may provide symptomatic relief to patients with high blood sugar levels and may also help to bring down the blood sugar levels.
 Since ginger is generally very safe to use, it is worth trying for people with diabetes related stomach disorders.